May 24, 2022

 Benefits of Using AWS for Disaster Recovery

-In fact, your data can be stored in multiple AWS regions across the world, securely and reliably.
-As a part of its disaster recovery functionality, AWS enables you to run and test a DR solution to check for any deficiencies.
+In fact, your backup and replication data can be stored in multiple AWS regions across the world, securely and reliably.
+As a part of its disaster recovery functionality, AWS enables you to run and test a third-party DR solution to check for any deficiencies (perform AWS disaster recovery testing).
 Then, you can use AWS CloudFormation templates to define the most efficient DR practices and save them in an Amazon Virtual Private Cloud for further use.

-Disaster Recovery Scenarios with AWS
+AWS Disaster Recovery Scenarios

-The following features should also be mentioned in the context of Disaster Recovery:
+The following features should also be mentioned in the context of disaster recovery: